 Can Daventry Equine Appraisals determine the value of a horse they haven't physically seen?

 Yes.
-Because some horses are no longer available for inspection (ie. deceased, stolen, previously donated, no access to the horse or the appraisal is based on some point in the past), much of our work is done by conducting appraisals under hypothetical conditions.
-This type of appraisal requires that we "assume" some facts by using information obtained through documentation and validation by other sources, including but not limited to veterinarians, trainers, registry officials, local sales, and/or prior owners.
-It should be noted that appraisals that are needed for court, and involve a living horse and a current appraisal date, should have an on-site inspection of the animal done.
-Appraisals done on a living horse, with a current appraisal date, solely by video and photographs may not stand up in court.
+Due to a horse that is no longer available for inspection (i.e. deceased, stolen, previously donated, no access to the horse or the appraisal is based on some point in the past), much of our work is done by conducting appraisals under extraordinary assumptions.
+This type of appraisal requires that we assume some of the facts by using information obtained through documentation and validation by other sources.
+It should be noted that appraisals that are needed for court and involve a living horse and a current appraisal date may benefit from having an on-site inspection of the animal done.

 This is the highest price, estimated in terms of money, that an informed buyer would pay for a particular horse on any given day.

 I am considering donating my horse.
 What do I need to know before donating?